tewhalen/g13slop/README.md

 Haven't run into any latency issues yet, but a real gamer might?
 I haven't tested (or thought much about how to test) how long it takes a keypress on the G13 to turn into a keystroke passed to the OS.

+Probably the longer-term solution if performance becomes an issue is threading.
+I imagine it should be one thread that reads keystrokes from the G13 and another that sends sequences of keystrokes to the active application.
+The rest of the logic can likely sit in the main loop pretty comfortably.
+I think this may run into USB permission/access issues, though?
+We'll cross that bridge when we come to it.

 The LCD content is handled by setting a LCDCompositor (using the `set_compositor` signal) for the DeviceManager to ask for updated frames every 10ms.
 There'a also a little "terminal emulator" in `lcd/terminal.py` which support stuff like setting a status line and "printing" to the LCD.

 ## Unfortunate Aspects